Kawasaki Vulcan 1500 Problems & Solutions: Vulcan 1500

 The bike creates noise at above 120km speed

-Replace the exhaust system or use a noise-canceling kit
+Replace the exhaust system or use a noise-cancelling kit

 Very basic design